 Have you ever eaten sweet and sour fruit jellies?
 In addition to the jelly powder, do you know how the sour taste of these jellies is created?
 The answer is tartaric acid; it is considered an additive in food production to create a sour taste.

 Tartaric acid is a white crystalline organic acid.
-You can find it occurring naturally in many plants, especially fruits such as grapes, bananas, tamarinds, oranges, and tangerines.
+You can find it occurring naturally in many plants, especially fruits such as grapes, bananas, tamarinds, oranges (including succulent oranges for juicing purposes and those for eating purposes), and tangerines.

 It is considered a food additive, used as an antioxidant.
 Because of its acidic nature is often added to products such as carbonated drinks, fruit jellies, gelatin, and effervescent tablets.